This “UX nerd” is running hackathons to tackle the POC maternal mortality crisis

 A spike in media coverage over the last couple of years has seen this crisis hit the national agenda, and 2020 presidential candidates Kamala Harris and Elizabeth Warren both recently announced different approaches to tackling this issue.

-It’s critical for community-generated, black-led solutions to be part of those efforts, says Whitney Robinson, a product manager and self-described “UX nerd” at Black Mamas Matter Alliance (BMMA), a prominent organization that focuses on maternal health issues.
+It’s critical for community-generated, black-led solutions to be part of those efforts, says Whitney Robinson, a product manager and self-described “UX nerd,” as well as groups like Black Mamas Matter Alliance (BMMA), a prominent organization that focuses on maternal health issues.

 Her first experience with health tech was through the MacArthur Foundation as a 3D designer creating avatars for crisis intervention simulations for Duke University School of Medicine.
 But after being blindsided by her own pregnancy loss, she started to think about how tech could play a role in changing the narrative around maternal mortality for people of color.